kmohammedsu/ph4/readme.md

 ![848aaa77-12ad-4009-a063-d102a9031d1d.png](attachment:409ad3d8-1085-4c61-93f8-c58d80833e7e.png)

-We explored five linkage strategies — Ward, average, complete, centroid, and single — to understand how countries group together based on their health and governance profiles.
+We explored five linkage strategies-Ward, average, complete, centroid, and single-to understand how countries group together based on their health and governance profiles.

 Ward linkage (our primary choice) minimizes the variance within clusters.
 The dendrogram with a 4-cluster cut line clearly defines separate groups at a moderate height, indicating meaningful structure in the data.

 Average linkage (UPGMA) merges based on average distances between all pairs.
 It yielded more balanced merges but less sharp distinctions compared to Ward.

-Complete linkage merges based on the furthest distance within clusters — useful for finding tight, well-separated groups.
+Complete linkage merges based on the furthest distance within clusters-useful for finding tight, well-separated groups.
 The dendrogram showed more conservative merging.

-Centroid linkage focuses on geometric centers — visually similar to average, but occasionally misleads when clusters vary greatly in size.
+Centroid linkage focuses on geometric centers-visually similar to average, but occasionally misleads when clusters vary greatly in size.

-Single linkage uses the closest pair of points and is prone to “chaining,” often forming one long, thin cluster — as seen here, where it failed to separate groups well.
+Single linkage uses the closest pair of points and is prone to “chaining,” often forming one long, thin cluster-as seen here, where it failed to separate groups well.

 Among these, Ward’s method provided the cleanest and most interpretable clustering.

 ![32be9f97-2f40-45da-a518-1f53784d0d51.png](attachment:5ff31942-4d9d-4e6d-8c4c-5600130fd00e.png)
 Since the Ward linkage dendrogram provided the clearest and most balanced grouping, we chose it for final clustering.
 By cutting the dendrogram at height 45, we identified 4 distinct clusters.
 The red dashed line in the plot highlights the cut point, effectively splitting the data into four meaningful groups.